The Plan for Hiking in Sapa Vietnam

 Several new pieces of information came out as we began the trip.
 First of all, we were traveling via sleeping bus which proved to be extremely uncomfortable.
 I had envisioned a traditional over the road type of bus with plenty of leg room and comfortable seats.
 This was not to be the case.
 Secondly, we were to travel via rented motorbike from Sapa to the trail-head.
 I have had little motorcycle riding experience in my life, but was still up for the challenge.
 I did need some help finding a bike because obviously I had no idea what I was actually looking for but once we had it all sorted, I was good to go.

 We were late getting to the bus, but luckily the bus was late leaving anyway.
 The company is called Queen Cafe Open Bus and it is a really bad experience.
+With hiking holidays, it usually is easier if you hire or take a car or campervan.
+It will make your life so much easier and means you can do things at your own pace.
+Most countries are pretty easy to drive in and you can usually find information online to help, like this guide to driving in iceland (another popular hiking destination) for example.
+However, that is not the case in Vietnam and so I was limited slightly, which is why I ended up choosing the bus.
 Looking back, I can plainly see they have horrible reviews and would not have selected this on my own.
 The staff on board was very rude and insisted on putting me in the very last seat of the bus.
 Next time I will pull a Rosa Parks and create a big scene.
 There is no place to put your belongings, and no room to stretch out and once you are in, you are in!
 You can’t get up to walk around.
 Picture yourself inside the cowling of a riding lawnmower and you will get the idea.
 On top of all of that, the guy next to me constantly fidgeted with the windows, shades, his cell phone, etc. We were squeezed right up against one another.
 It was raining when we arrived and you had to stand in the rain while a long line of people took time to remove their shoes before being allowed on the bus.

 We left at around 11 PM and arrived in the wee hours of the morning.
 The shitty bus company does not turn on any lights, making it very difficult to get your bearings or find your belongings.
 I left something rather important and we had to march back 30 minutes later and wake up the driver to let me back in.
 It was a mess.